Nadock/advent_of_code/README.md

 # Advent of Code

 [Advent of Code](https://adventofcode.com) is a is an advent calendar of small programming puzzles.
-A new calendar is release every December.
+A new calendar of puzzles is released day-by-day every December.

-This repo contains my solution code for each puzzle.
+This repo contains my solution code for each puzzle and the my unique inputs for that puzzle.
 Each puzzle typically has two parts, the first part usually being easier and the second an extension of the first.

-Our progress on the [Advent of Code](https://adventofcode.com) website is linked to our GitHub account.
+My account on the [AoC](https://adventofcode.com) website is linked to this GitHub account.

+This code is all MIT licensed, so if you would like to borrow from it you are welcome to.
+However, the code is not production quality in any way so don't expect anything particularly performant, clean, beautify, etc.

 ## 2022

+The solutions for 2022 are written in Python, and generally I'm taking a more relaxed approach to this year's calendar.

 :star: [6 / 50](https://adventofcode.com/2022)